 The invasion of Ukraine by Russian Federation sets a tragic background for this year's International Women's Day.
 The war has resulted in the loss of human life as well as suffering and displacement of hundreds of thousands of individuals.
 By March 6th 2022 over 1,5 million people fled Ukraine to neighbouring while Russian forces countries. have indiscriminately targeted Ukrainian towns and cities and failed to establish safety corridors for the civilian population and for humanitarian support.
 There exists extensive evidence that military conflicts put women at particular risk.
-This is the case both the direct military confrontation, as well as a consequence of vulnerabilities generated by the need to flee their home.
+This is the case the both site direct military confrontation, as well as a consequence of vulnerabilities generated by the need to flee their home.
 While one is clearly most concerned about the most direct expressions of gender based violence, such as rape, sexual abuse or beating, we should also bear in mind that gender based violence often takes the non-physical mistreatment, psychological pressure, or limitations on individual freedoms. and displacement (Wirtz et al, 2014).

-Indeed, the use of sexual violence during armed conflicts is by now broadly understood as a premeditated and deliberate technology of war, rather than the brutal expression of some base instinct triggered by the stress of conflict situations (Skjelsbaek, 2001), and there evidence that agressors from societies that are more gender-unequal are more likely to use it (Taylor, 1999; Meger, 2016, Guarnieri and Tur-Prats, 2020).
-Also, after fleeing conflict zones the spectre of sexual and gender-based violence follows displaced populations: the risk for sexual violence is heightened in refugee camps (Araujo et al, 2019).
-Further, it has been shown that rates of intimate partner violence during complex emergencies are much higher than rates of wartime sexual violence perpetrated outside of homes (Stark and Ager, 2011), and that domestic volience may be exacerbated by conflict and displacement (Wirtz et al, 2014).
+Indeed, the use of sexual violence during armed conflicts is by now broadly understood as a premeditated and deliberate technology of war, rather than the brutal expression of some base instinct triggered by the stress of conflict situations (Skjelsbaek, 2001), and evidence that aggressors from societies are more gender-unequal are more likely use it (Taylor, 1999; Meger, 2016, Guarnieri and Tur-Prats, 2020).
+Also, after fleeing conflict zones the spectre of sexual and gender-based violence follows displaced populations: the risk sexual violence is heightened refugee camps (Araujo et al, 2019).
+Further, it has been shown that rates of intimate partner violence during complex emergencies much higher than rates of wartime sexual violence perpetrated outside of homes (Stark and Ager, 2011), and that domestic violence may be exacerbated by conflict and displacement (Wirtz et al, 2014).

-Thus the international community, the governments of countries which welcome families escaping the war, and the countless organised and improvised support groups, ought to pay particular attention to the risks to the welfare of women at this extraordinary time.
+Thus the international community, which the governments countries welcome families escaping the war, and the countless organised and improvised support groups, ought to pay particular attention to the risks to the welfare of women at this extraordinary time.